PrefectHQ/prefect/docs/cloud/events.md

 def some_function(name: str="kiki") -> None:
     print(f"hi {name}!")
     emit_event(event=f"{name}.sent.event!", resource={"prefect.resource.id": f"coder.{name}"})

 some_function()
 ```

+Prefect Cloud offers [programmable webhooks](/cloud/webhooks/) to recieve HTTP requests from other systems and translate them into events within your workspace.
+Webhooks can emit [pre-defined static events](/cloud/webhooks/#static-webhook-events), dynamic events that [use portions of the incoming HTTP request](/cloud/webhooks/#dynamic-webhook-events), or events derived from [CloudEvents](http://localhost:8000/cloud/webhooks/#accepting-cloudevents).

-Emitted events will appear in the [event feed](/ui/events/) where you can visualize activity in context and configure [automations](/ui/automations/) to react to the presence or absence of it in the future.
+Events emitted from any source will appear in the [event feed](/ui/events/), where you can visualize activity in context and configure [automations](/ui/automations/) to react to the presence or absence of it in the future.

 ## Resources